Hendrich/book-catalog/docs/DATABASE_ARCHITECTURE_V2.md

 -- Only needed if not using GENERATED ALWAYS AS
 -- CREATE TRIGGER trigger_update_book_search_vector
---   BEFORE INSERT OR UPDATE ON public.books
+--   BEFORE INSERT OR UPDATE ON public.labs
 --   FOR EACH ROW
 --   EXECUTE FUNCTION public.update_book_search_vector();
 ```

 ---

-## 📈 Performance Optimization
+## ðŸ“ˆ Performance Optimization

 ### **Query Optimization Examples**